WordPress SEO: the definitive guide

-Of course, there are plenty of other useful tools to get valuable insights into your website and find SEO opportunities.
-Everyone has their own favorite tools, so it’s important to start playing with different tools to find out what tool brings you what you need most.
+Of course, there are plenty of other valuable tools to get insights into your website and find SEO opportunities.
+Everyone has their favorite tools, so it’s important to start playing with different tools to find out what tool brings you what you need most.

 There are all-in-one SEO tools that give you a complete overview of your performance, and there are more in-depth tools that give you more specific data.
-Think about site speed tools, duplicate content tools, site analysis tools, keyword research tools, and much more.
+Think about site speed tools, duplicate content tools, analysis tools, keyword research tools, etc.